 Both organizations and customers benefit when a product’s “green claim” can be easily validated against objective and transparent criteria.

 The International Association for Soaps, Detergents and Maintenance Products (A.I.S.E), has developed and implemented a Charter for Sustainable Cleaning, enabling manufacturers to compare their relative strengths and weaknesses to an industry average.
-This benchmark provides transparency for an industry as a whole, in which all companies can benefit in becoming more environmentally conscious.
+This benchmark provides transparency for an industry as a whole, in which all companies can benefit from becoming more environmentally conscious.

-Lucite International, one of world’s largest suppliers of methylmethacrylate (MMA) and polymethylmethacrylate (PMMA), asked PRé to develop environmental profiles for MMA and PMMA.
+Lucite International, one of the world’s largest suppliers of methylmethacrylate (MMA) and polymethylmethacrylate (PMMA), asked PRé to develop environmental profiles for MMA and PMMA.
 Through this project, Lucite gained in-depth insight into all the environmental impacts and was able to create a benchmark for external product comparison.

 Greenwashing will not last.
 Without transparency, results don’t mean much.
-Before claiming to be environmentally responsible, let an external third party verify and validate your results based on well defined standards.
+Before claiming to be environmentally responsible, let an external third party verify and validate your results based on well-defined standards.
 In the meantime let the product’s benefits speak for themself, build a solid sustainable business and reach out to the customers with honest communication.